Questions and answers

 No, there is a requirement under devolution legislation to have an elected Mayor.

-The devolution deal would not progress to the next stage of implementation but that the councils would continue to progress their plans for a Combined Authority.
+The devolution deal would not continue to the next stage of implementation but that the councils would continue their plans for a Combined Authority.

 This isn’t part of our current deal, although further powers may be agreed over time and included in future legislation.